Linda@CranioSacralBoulder

 When you laugh your body releases endorphins that in turn sends a message of calm and safety to your entire body.

-Laughter relaxes your muscles, boosts your immune system by decreasing stress hormones and increasing immune cells.
+Laughter relaxes your muscles and boosts your immune system by decreasing stress hormones and increasing immune cells.

-Laughter helps increase blood flow and relax your blood vessels reducing stress to your heart.
+Laughter helps increase blood flow and relax your blood vessels reducing stress on your heart.

 I encourage you to look at laughter like it is medicine right now.